Perspective | With Russell Wilson, the Seahawks changed the NFL. Now they’re trying to do it again.

 But while Carroll is a master motivator and a visionary gifted at amplifying atypical talent, he prefers traditional strategy on the field.
 The quarterback, coach and team were ideal complements during the Legion of Boom era, when a legendarily fierce defense guided Seattle.
 However, that version of the Seahawks peaked in early 2015, after a potential game-winning drive in Super Bowl XLIX ended with Wilson throwing a devastating goal-line interception that cost Seattle a second straight championship and ruined the chemistry of a mercurial locker room.
 Since then, Seattle has remained competitive but slipped to the second tier as it struggled to turn over an aging roster, made questionable draft decisions and relied too heavily on risky and pricey acquisitions via trades and free agency.

 Yet through all the mishaps, the Seahawks had a great quarterback who kept finding ways to help them win.
-Wilson didn’t experience a losing year until this past season, when he missed the first three games of his career with a broken finger and watched Seattle finish 7-10.
+Wilson didn’t experience a losing year until this past season, when a broken finger forced him to miss the first three games of his career and Seattle finished 7-10.

 And now, it’s over.
 At 33, Wilson still has stardom in him; he posted a stellar 103.1 passer rating in 2021.
 But to those who pay close attention, he hasn’t been the same player since midway through the 2020 season.
 He missed more opportunities than usual.
 He declined to make simple throws and held onto the football for too long, greedy for big plays.
 He stopped scrambling.
 He went from speaking in cliches during interviews to expressing frustration and making headlines on occasion.